 Himalayan Blue Poppy at Pennsylvania’s Longwood Gardens/Kari Wilner

-Years ago, in an effort to distract my middle-school aged daughters, I dragged them to an avant-garde exhibit at Washington, DC’s Hirshhorn Museum.
-The show was a one-color retrospective on the works of the French artist, Yves Klein (1928-1962) and it focused on the color blue; specifically, a supersaturated deep blue created by Klein that made you feel like you had been sucked out to sea and were drowning.
-Needless to say, it left an indelible impression on all of us.
+Years ago, in an effort to distract my middle-school aged daughters, I took them to an avant-garde exhibit at Washington, DC’s Hirshhorn Museum.
+The show was a one-color retrospective on the works of the French artist, Yves Klein (1928-1962) and it focused on the color blue.
+Specifically, it featured a supersaturated blue created by Klein that made you feel like you had been sucked out to sea and were drowning.
+Needless to say, it left an indelible impression on us all.
 Continue reading →